 Medications are a significant cause of dry mouth.
 Hundreds of them may cause dry mouth, including those taken for:

 - high blood pressure

-- mental health conditions, like anxiety or depression
+- mental health conditions, such as anxiety or depression

 - Parkinson’s disease